Table of Contents

 “Here and now, in the summer of 1955, we find ourselves faced with the necessity of making many momentous decisions with respect to the schools in this country.
 Perhaps at no other time in the history of education has so great a sense of gravity and urgency characterized the action concerning schools which is being taken and which must be taken in the near future.”

-This statement from a speech, “Today’s Decision for Tomorrow’s Schools,” by the Dean of the USC College of Education, Chester C. Travelstead, expressed his support for the Brown and Briggs v Elliott decisions.
+This statement from a speech, “Today’s Decision for Tomorrow’s Schools,” by the Dean of the USC School of Education, Chester C. Travelstead, expressed his support for the Brown and Briggs v Elliott decisions.
 Travelstead went on to say, “Education takes place in many ways.
 Our children can be educated to deceit and chicanery, as well as they can be educated to integrity and loyalty.
 This education, of course, is not confined to the schools or homes.
 These children learn from everything they see and hear.
 In this crucial matter which faces us all in 1955, our children will learn much by observation of our words and deeds.”